rthalley/dnspython/doc/message-class.rst

       An ``int``, the DNS flags of the message.

-   .. attribute:: question

-      The question section, a list of ``dns.rrset.RRset`` objects.

-   .. attribute:: answer

-      The answer section, a list of ``dns.rrset.RRset`` objects.

-   .. attribute:: authority

-      The authority section, a list of ``dns.rrset.RRset`` objects.

-   .. attribute:: additional
+   .. attribute:: sections

-      The additional section, a list of ``dns.rrset.RRset`` objects.
+      A list of lists of ``dns.rrset.RRset`` objects.

    .. attribute:: edns